 Makes you angry and you don’t know why

-Now, I realize that I may not be making a good case for the study of sociology.
-Who wants to study a discipline that’s going to make you depressed?
-However, I later realized that no matter how bad the world is, how unfair or unwelcome it seems, or how dysfunctional the “structures and functions” are, it’s still our world and we created it.
+Now, I realize that I may not be making a good case for the study of Sociology.
+Who wants to study in such a grim and depressing discipline after all?
+However, I later realized that no matter how bad the world is, how unfair or unwelcome it seems, or how dysfunctional the “structures and functions” are, it is still our world and we created it.
 We created the world.
 We can change the world!
-We create it with our actions (or inactions); thus, WE CAN CHANGE the world, and for me, that’s the power of sociology.
-That’s what redeems us from the pit of despair that sociology puts us in.
-Sociology is the only discipline that can give us the tools we need to change society.
-No other discipline can do that.
-Medicine allows us to manage our sophisticated bodies, engineering allows us to build things, psychiatry provides us a way to be happy within the confines of the world we live in, and history catalogues the past abuses of power and privilege, but only sociology (and derivative disciplines like feminism, political science, ect.) can give us the tools to change the world.
+We create it with our actions (or inactions, as the case may be); therefore, we can change the world!
+For me, this is the power of sociology, and it is what redeems us from the harsh sentence that sociology seems to impose.
+Sociology (and related disciplines like Social Work and Gender Studies) gives us the tools we need to change society, and no other discipline can do that.
+Medicine allows us to manage our sophisticated bodies; engineering allows us to build things; psychiatry provides us a way to be happy within the confines of the world we live in; and, history catalogues the past abuses of power and privilege; but only sociology (and disciplines like feminism, political science, etc.) can give us the tools to change the world.

-Now to those of you who are sitting there cynically observing the horrid state of the world and wondering how I could make such a claim, patience please.
-The truth is sociology has already made a difference.
-As you progress though your study of sociology you will learn about past and present sociologists and their research.
-As you read, and as you begin to reflect on the world as it is now and as it was one hundred years ago, you will see the truth in the claim.
+For those of you who are cynically observing the state of the world and wondering how I could make such a claim, please be patient.
+In truth, sociology has already made a big difference in the world.
+As you study sociology you will learn about past and present sociologists and their research.
+As you read, and as you begin to reflect on the world as it is now and as it was a hundred years ago, you will see the truth in the claim.
 Sociologists and their students have often been at the forefront of social change.
 For example, the works of one of our founding patriarchs, Karl Marx, spawned a century of social change and social revolution.
-I’m not thinking about the failed Russian socialist experiment here but about the thousand other little revolutions which Marxist theory has spawned around the world, from socialist revolution in Latin and Central America to labour movements and unions back home.
-Marxism has had an incredible impact (though often unacknowledged in Western Capitalist nations) in our world, and that is something to be proud about.
-And it is not only the work of Marx but other sociologists, social scientists, and their students are included at the front of social change.
+I’m not thinking about the failed Russian socialist experiment, but about ten thousand “little revolutions” that Marxist theory spawned around the world, from socialist revolutions in Latin and Central America to labour movements and unions in the Western world.
+Marxism has had an incredible and positive impact (though often unacknowledged in Western capitalist nations) in our world, and that is something to be proud about.
+And it is not only the ideas of Marx, but those of other sociologists, social scientists, and their students that are often at the front of social change.

-Now of course, sociology and the work that sociologists do is not always revolutionary.
-There are conservative sociologists and these ones tend to weigh in, in support of the status quo because that is what they feel is the right thing to do, and that is fine.
-The point here is not to fire a salvo or engage in criticism.
-The point is simply to highlight the fact that sociology gives us, at least potentially, the ability to transform the world.
+Of course, sociology and the work that sociologists do is not always revolutionary.
+There are conservative sociologists who tend to support the status quo because that is what they feel is the right thing to do, and that is fine.
+The point of this little essay is not to fire a salvo or engage in criticism; the point of this essay is to simply highlight the fact that sociology gives us, at least potentially, the ability to transform the world.
 This makes sociology (in my humble opinion) the most a powerful and exciting scientific discipline there is.
 Sociology teaches us about the world; sociology teaches us how we create it; sociology teaches us how to change it.

-In closing this brief little intro, I want to draw your attention to the world “as it is” right now.
-While I can say that sociology has given courageous souls the ability, knowledge, and skills needed to change society, it’s not easy.
-We look at the social world “as it is” and we can see that there is still a lot of work to be done.
-As many people will say, plus ca change.
-The more things change, the more they seem to stay the same.
-Despite labour advances, equality for women, etc., we still live in a world of rank inequality and power differentials.
+In closing this short essay I would like to draw your attention to the world “as it is” right now.
+While I can say that sociology has given courageous souls the ability, knowledge, and skills needed to change society, social change it is not easy.
+When we look at the social world “as it is” we can see that there is still a lot of work to be done; plus ça change (the more things change, the more they stay the same).
+Despite advances, we still live in a world of rank inequality and power differentials.
 Despite progress, regressive interests pull us back.
 Indeed, and arguably, even in the face of progress, some things are getting much worse.
 These days one percent of the world population owns fifty percent of global wealth (Elliott 2015).
 In a world of child hunger and starvation, that’s an obscene statistic.
-And it just gets worse the deeper you go (Sosteric 2016); so, a fair question might be if sociology is so powerful, why haven’t we seen more or faster change?
+And it just gets worse the deeper you go (Sosteric 2016); so, a fair question might be, “If sociology is so powerful, why haven’t we seen more or faster change?”

 In the end though, sociology gives us a choice.
-We can accept the world “as it is” or we can courageously step onto the path of “co-creation”.
+We can accept the world “as it is” or we can courageously step onto the path of “co-creation.”
 If we accept responsibility for our world, we can start to change the world for the better at whatever level we can reclaim power.
-It’s a big step and a big journey, and it is not easy, that’s for sure; but that is the gift, the choice, and the challenge of sociology.
-This is the gift that sociologists give to you, knowledge about the world you live in; the choice is what you are going to do with that knowledge; the challenge is actually going out into the world and doing it.
+It is a big step, a big journey, and it is not easy, that’s for sure; but that is the gift, the choice, and the challenge of sociology.
+The gift that sociologists give you is true knowledge about the world you live in; the choice is what you are going to do with that knowledge; the challenge is actually going out into the world and doing it.
 Whether you make the world a better place, sit on your laurels, or ride the privilege train is entirely up to you.
 In the end, you should have no illusions.
 Sociology is the study of the world that we, that you, create.
 So take what you learn and go create.
 It is what, as a human, you are designed/destined to do.